actor-framework/actor-framework/CONTRIBUTING.md

   This follows the parameter order from the STL.

 - Protect single-argument constructors with `explicit` to avoid implicit conversions.

+- Use noexcept whenever it makes sense, in particular for move construction and assignment, as long as it does not limit future design space.

 Naming
 ------